LydiaStefanova-NOAA/Legacy-Benchmark-Evaluation/README.md

 The package produces anomaly correlation maps and daily/weekly AC score/rms as a function of domain and lead time.

 Anomalies are calculated relative to a smoothed climatology climatology.
 The smoothed climatology is defined separately for each variable, grid point, and lead time.
 It is calculated by a Fourier decomposition of the 168-element time series, and retaining the mean and first four harmonics.
 The smoothed verifying climatology has been precalculated using the same approach.
+(The fortran code that calculates the smoothed climatology is mkclimn.f, calling some subroutines from miscng.f)

 Anomaly correlation maps and ac/rms dieoff curves are calculated for both RAW and SEC (systematic error-corrected) anomalies:
 "RAW" anomalies are calculated relative to the observed (or CFSR) smoothed climatology, while